How do I volunteer?

 - Hold a valid Working With Children Check

-- Have a 30 minute initial phone interview with the living room CVS Coordinator
+- Have a 30-minute initial phone interview with the Living Room (CVS) Program Manager

-- Maintain ongoing contact with the CVS Coordinator
+- Maintain ongoing contact with the Living Room Program Manager

 - Keep track of your visits and fill in a short online monthly report